legacysurvey/legacysurvey/pages/dr8/catalogs.rst

 with 1 representing a fully transparent region of the Milky Way and 0 representing a fully opaque region.
 The value can slightly exceed unity owing to noise in the `SFD98`_ maps, although it is never below 0.

-Extinction coefficients for the SDSS filters have been changed to the values recommended by `Schlafly & Finkbeiner (2011)`_ using the `Fitzpatrick (1999)`_ extinction curve at R_V = 3.1 and their improved overall calibration of the `SFD98`_ maps.
-These coefficients are A / E(B-V) = 4.239,  3.303,  2.285,  1.698,  1.263 in :math:`ugriz`,
-which are different from those used in SDSS-I,II,III, but are the values used for SDSS-IV/eBOSS target selection.

-Extinction coefficients for the DECam filters use the `Schlafly & Finkbeiner (2011)`_ values, with :math:`u`-band computed using the same formulae and code at airmass 1.3 (Schlafly, priv. comm. decam-data list on 11/13/14).
+Eddie Schlafly has computed the extinction coefficients for the DECam filters through airmass=1.3, computed for a 7000K source spectrum as was done in the Appendix of `Schlafly & Finkbeiner (2011)`_.
 These coefficients are A / E(B-V) = 3.995, 3.214, 2.165, 1.592, 1.211, 1.064 (note that these are
 *slightly* different from the coefficients in `Schlafly & Finkbeiner 2011`_).
+The coefficients are multiplied by the SFD98 E(B-V) values at the coordinates of each object to derive the :math:`g`, :math:`r` and :math:`z` ``mw_transmission`` values in the Legacy Surveys catalogs.
+The coefficients at different airmasses only change by a small amount, with the largest effect in :math:`g`-band where the coefficient would be 3.219 at airmass=1 and 3.202 at airmass=2.

+We calculate Galactic extinction for `BASS`_ and `MzLS`_ as if they are on the DECam filter system.

 The coefficients for the four WISE filters are derived from `Fitzpatrick (1999)`_, as recommended by `Schlafly & Finkbeiner (2011)`_, considered better than either the `Cardelli et al. (1989)`_ curves or the newer `Fitzpatrick & Massa (2009)`_ NIR curve (which is not vetted beyond 2 microns).